shellster/LDAPPER/README.md

 Directions
 ==========
-    # python LDAPPER.py
+    # python3 ldapper.py
-	    usage: LDAPPER.py [-h] --domain DOMAIN --user USER --password PASSWORD --server SERVER [--basedn BASEDN] --search SEARCH
+        usage: ldapper.py [-h] --domain DOMAIN --user USER --password PASSWORD --server SERVER [--basedn BASEDN] --search SEARCH
                           [--maxrecords MAXRECORDS] [--pagesize PAGESIZE]
                           [--delay DELAY] [--format {plain,json,json_tiny}]
                           [--encryption {1,2,3}]
                           [--advanced [ADVANCED [ADVANCED ...]]] [--outfile OUTFILE]
+                          [--engine {ldap3,impacket}]
                           [attribute [attribute ...]]

         AD LDAP Command Line Searching that doesn't suck.

         positional arguments:
           attribute             Attributes to return (Defaults to all for custom query.
 For canned queries, pass a "*" to get all attributes instead of default ones.)

         optional arguments:
           -h, --help            show this help message and exit --domain DOMAIN, -D DOMAIN
                                 Domain
           --user USER, -U USER  Username
           --password PASSWORD, -P PASSWORD
                                 Password or LM:NTLM formatted hash
           --server SERVER, -S SERVER
-                            DC IP or resolvable name (can be comma-delimited list for round-robin) --basedn BASEDN, -b BASEDN
+                                DC IP or resolvable name
+          --basedn BASEDN, -b BASEDN
                                 Base DN should typically be "dc=", followed by the long domain name with periods replaced with ",dc=".
 Will attempt to derive it if not provided from the LDAP server.
           --search SEARCH, -s SEARCH
                                 LDAP search string or number indicating custom search from "Custom Searches" list.
 Use "-" for read from stdin.
           --maxrecords MAXRECORDS, -m MAXRECORDS
                                 Maximum records to return (Default is 100), 0 means all.
           --pagesize PAGESIZE, -p PAGESIZE
                                 Number of records to return on each pull (Default is 10).
 Should be <= max records.
           --delay DELAY, -d DELAY
                                 Millisecond delay between paging requests (Defaults to 0).
           --format {plain,json,json_tiny}, -f {plain,json,json_tiny}
                                 Format of output (Default is "plain"), can be: plain, json. json_tiny --encryption {1,2,3}, -n {1,2,3}
-                            3) Connect to 636 TLS (Default); 2) Connect 389 No TLS, but attempt STARTTLS and fallback as needed; 1) Connect to 389, Force Plaintext
+                                3) Connect to 636 TLS (Default); 2) Connect 389 No TLS, but attempt STARTTLS and fallback as needed (not available with impacket); 1) Connect to 389, Force Plaintext
           --advanced [ADVANCED [ADVANCED ...]], -a [ADVANCED [ADVANCED ...]]
                                 Advanced way to pass options for canned searches that prompt for additional input (for multiple prompts, pass argument in the order of prompting)
           --outfile OUTFILE, -o OUTFILE
                                 Output File (if specified output will be routed here instead of stdout [Can prevent encoding errors in Windows])
+          --engine {ldap3,impacket}, -e {ldap3,impacket}
+                                Pick the engine to use (Defaults to "ldap3").
+SEE OPSEC NOTES!

         Custom Searches:
                   1) Get all users
                           1.1) Get specific user (You will be prompted for the username)
-          2) Get all groups (and their members)
-              2.1) Get specific group (You will be prompted for the group name)
+                  2) Get all groups (and their members) 2.1) Get specific group (You will be prompted for the group name)
                   3) Get all printers
                   4) Get all computers
                           4.1) Get specific computer (You will be prompted for the computer name)
                   5) Get Domain/Enterprise Administrators
                   6) Get Domain Trusts
                   7) Search for Unconstrained SPN Delegations (Potential Priv-Esc)
                   8) Search for Accounts where PreAuth is not required.
 (ASREPROAST)
-          9) Search for User SPNs (KERBEROAST)
-              9.1) Search for specific User SPN (You will be prompted for the User Principle Name)
+                  9) Search for User SPNs (KERBEROAST) 9.1) Search for specific User SPN (You will be prompted for the User Principle Name)
                  10) Show All LAPS LA Passwords (that you can see) 10.1) Search for specific Workstation LAPS Password (You will be prompted for the Workstation Name) *11) Search for common plaintext password attributes (UserPassword, UnixUserPassword, unicodePwd, and msSFU30Password)
                  12) Show All Quest Two-Factor Seeds (if you have access)
                  13) Oracle "orclCommonAttribute" SSO password hash *14) Oracle "userPassword" SSO password hash
                  15) Get SCCM Servers

         Starred items have never been tested in an environment where they could be verified, so please let me know if they work.

 Example
 =======